RWConnected/mcpm/README.md

 You can use MCPM without building it yourself.

+> The distributed executables are not code-signed and will show an “Unknown Publisher / Unidentified Developer” warning from the OS.
+This is expected, see [Bypassing OS warnings](#bypassing-os-warnings).
+You can verify any download before running.
+See [Verify Downloads](#verify-downloads) for verification steps.

 ### Option 1 — Download a Prebuilt Binary
 Head to the [**Releases page**](../../releases) and download the latest binary for your platform.